 The why is easy.
 Hibiscus need a plentiful supply of water in the root zone.
 Plants "drink" their nutrients, and minerals dissolved in the water they absorb (including fertilizer) are what plants use to grow and bloom.
 If hibiscus do not get enough water during the heat of summer, they will slow down or stop both growing and blooming.
 They may also drop leaves so that they do not need as much water.
 In such a case, the plant will look OK, with some green leaves remaining, but it is likely to sit there doing nothing while we wonder what is wrong.
 We give it fertilizer, but still nothing.
 So we scratch our heads and perhaps give up.
 The only problem is likely to be a lack of sufficient water where and when the hibiscus needs it.
 Once it receives ample water, some time will be needed before growth and flowering resume, but eventually the hibiscus will come back to life and start making glorious flowers again.

 Hibiscus roots are concentrated in the first 2 feet (60cm) of soil under the ground and directly below the plant canopy.
 Although some roots will grow further down or out to the side to find water, all you have to do to water hibiscus well is soak it into the first 2 feet (60cm) of soil below the plant.
 A very old or large bush may benefit from deeper soaking, but for most hibiscus soaking down 2 feet (60cm) will be enough.
 Soil dries from the top down, so by watering hibiscus a little deeper than the roots go, you encourage them to grow downward.
 Ideally they will find a water source below the ground, but until this happens they are totally dependent on rain and what you provide.
-Different types of soils have to watered according to their needs.
+Different types of soils have to be watered according to their needs.
 Sandy soil will allow water penetration easily, but will also dry out very quickly.
 Other soils, such as what we have in our yard, are rocky and resist penetration by water.
 Heavy clay soils are the hardest to deal with, and usually require some work before planting.
 Improving the soil in the garden by adding appropriate organic matter is always a good idea, but that is another topic for another day.

 OK, you say, I realize my hibiscus plants need more water.
 I have a hose and will just soak them more.
 Actually, that is better in most cases than not watering enough, but it is not ideal.
 Why?
 Two main reasons - first it takes a lot of our precious time to soak each plant every day.
 In the end it usually turns out not to be every day, and sometimes several days go by without our being able to get to it.
 Second, in an effort to provide enough water as quickly as possible, most of us will use the full volume of water flow available.
 In pots this can result in flooding the potting mix, filling air pockets and driving out the vital oxygen that plant roots need.
 In the ground this style of watering often results in much of the water flowing off to the side before it has a chance to sink down into the root ball.
 Uneven watering - either too much or too little - is the normal result when watering with a hose.